Pepper Keenan

 Pepper J. Keenan (born May 8, 1967) is an American guitarist and vocalist, best known for his work with heavy metal bands Corrosion of Conformity and Down.
 He joined Corrosion of Conformity in 1989, but did not become the lead singer until the recording of Deliverance in 1994.
 In 1991, Keenan formed Down with Phil Anselmo of Pantera, Jimmy Bower of Eyehategod, and Kirk Windstein and Todd Strange of Crowbar.

 Early life

 Keenan was born in Oxford, Mississippi, but now lives in New Orleans, Louisiana, where he owns a bar named "Le Bon Temps Roule".
-His father, a former musician, is a local real estate appraiser in New Orleans.
+His father, a former musician, was a local real estate appraiser in New Orleans.
 While developing his playing style in New Orleans, Pepper served as a member of local band Graveyard Rodeo, and met and became friends with Corrosion of Conformity during their frequent shows at the infamous Franklin Avenue VFW Hall in New Orleans.